oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 - Setup service connector between OCI logging and OCI monitoring with a new custom monitoring namespace.
 - Simulated the payment failures on MuShop application.

-The orders service logs the payment failure details and the agent config filters the specific message that we setup as part of OCI logging agent setup (fluentd regexp parser).
+The MuShop orders service logs the payment failure details and the `OCI Console -> agent config` helped to send all the pod logs to OCI logging.

-Service connector helps to send the payment failures onto OCI Monitoring which then helped us to view the metrics on a dashboard.
+Service connector then helps to filter just the payment failures and sends onto OCI Monitoring which then helped us to view the metrics on a dashboard.
 We then set alarm for that metric to get alerts on our email.
 We also, analyzed the logs to root cause the issue which was "Payment above 105 were getting declined".